Cuvée wine

 Jeroboam

-Many terms for bottle sizes come from the Bible or myths, but their origin is unclear and their meaning varies from region to region.
+Jeroboam and other bottle sizes often come from the Bible or myths, but their origin is unclear.

 Magnum